 Candida is tricky and the internet is just full of information on what you should be doing to treat it.
 It’s important to work with a trained healthcare practitioner to figure out what’s best for you.

 Candida Albicans, otherwise known as Candida, is a type of yeast that is naturally occuring in the gastrointestinal system, skin, mouth, and vagina.
 Candida is normally kept in check by the immune system, gut bacteria/other yeast, and a low pH in our gut.
 Candida begins to take over, however, if one or more of those things is out of balance.

-I have taken several rounds of antibiotics in my life.
-Antibiotics kill both the good and bad bacteria, and if we aren’t actively working to repopulate our system with good bacteria, an overgrowth may occur.
-Other people may find themselves with Candida because they consume a highly processed diet, experience chronic stress, have used hormonal birth control, have diabetes, or ingest chemicals that interfere with the balance of the gut microbiome.
+Antibiotics kill both the good and bad bacteria, and if you aren’t actively working to repopulate your system with good bacteria, an overgrowth may occur.
+Candida overgrowth may also occur because of a highly processed diet, chronic stress, hormonal birth control, diabetes, or regularly ingesting chemicals that interfere with the balance of the gut microbiome.